 All the doctors said that one surgery would not affect the other.
 On the first day back to work after missing four days for shoulder surgery, I told my boss I would be out again the two days the following week.
 Fortunately, this did not cause any problems.

 I showed up for my 10:30 appointment, signed more forms and the plans went forward.
 The donor sites were cleaned and numbed.
 Follicles were extracted and processed.
-After lunch my lip was prepped and numbed and the hairs were inserted.
+After lunch, my lip was prepped and numbed and the hairs were inserted.
 The initial injections were a bit painful, however, the pain control was quite good.
 By four o’clock I was on my way home with written instructions.

-The lip area was pretty swollen for the next day and half.
+The lip area was pretty swollen for the next day and a half.
 I had a series of small round scabs on my lip and at the donor sites.
-That night I absent-mindedly scratched my lip and one of transplants started to bleed.
+That night I absent-mindedly scratched my lip and one of the transplants started to bleed.
 I cut a notch in a three-inch bandage pad to fit around my nose to wear to bed to make sure I wouldn’t do that again while asleep.
 I wore a bandage to bed every night for the first week.
 I also left it in place when showering so that spray would not directly hit the lip.
 After a few days the swelling went down and the small scabs got smaller and then disappeared.
 After a week it appeared that the hair was growing in the new place.
 It has great promise.

 Today, I am satisfied with the results.
-I am glad I did it and I think I should have looked in to it several years ago.
+I am glad I did it and I think I should have looked into it several years ago.
 It is not realistic to expect that it will change my life, but I am pleased that I did it for me.
 I sent the surgeon a photo after six months and his response was that it was coming along fine.
 I will visit my doctor, Dr. John Cole, Alpharetta, Georgia, again at about the one-year anniversary for a further assessment.
-I would recommend this procedure for others.I was born in 1951 with a cleft lip that affected the right side of my nose.
-I did not have a cleft palate, but I do have a groove in the roof of my mouth.
-The series of surgeries started at six weeks and the last one I had was at age seventeen.
-The routine was to visit the plastic surgeon at six-month intervals.
+I would recommend this procedure to others.